Macomb County, MI

 One year before the launch, the County went back to Pantheon.
 To better meet their needs, they sought additional technical features and wanted direct access to the code.
 Retaining ownership over their WebOps platform allowed the County’s team more flexibility to work with multiple web partners.

-This renewed flexibility allowed the County to bring TEN7 back into the fold, a Drupal partner with which the team had prior success.
+The County also brought TEN7 back into the fold, a Drupal partner with whom they had prior success.
 TEN7 first performed a series of discrete audits to uncover any remaining issues with UX design, accessibility, content workflows and permissions, and front- and backend code.
 Through this process of deep learning and understanding, TEN7 made multiple improvement recommendations across the board, solving the County’s pressing content management concerns.
-They also helped uncover and solve caching problems, main navigation and image responsiveness and poor performance on tablets.
+They also helped uncover and solve caching problems, main navigation and image responsiveness, and poor performance on tablets.

 Self-service was a key success indicator for the County’s technical group.
 They wanted to empower their Drupal users with page features and paragraph types that would provide flexibility to create well-organized web content.